janklab/MlxShake/docs/index.md

 layout: default
 ---

-Export Matlab Live Scripts to Markdown and other formats!
+[ExportMlx](https://github.com/janklab/ExportMlx) is a tool to export Matlab Live Scripts (`.mlx` files) to Markdown and other formats.

 See the [main ExportMlx README](https://github.com/janklab/ExportMlx/README.md) for more info.
 This web site is still under construction.